-An acoustic neuroma is a slow-growing, benign (non-cancerous) tumor that develops on the vestibular nerve, one of the nerves leading from the brain to the inner ear.
-An acoustic neuroma can hearing loss, ringing in the ear (tinnitus), unsteadiness, vertigo, dizziness, and occasionally facial weakness or numbness.
-Acoustic neuromas typically present in only one ear, but can occur in both ears in rare disorders.
+An acoustic neuroma, is a benign (non-cancerous), slow-growing tumor that can sometimes develop on one of the nerves leading from the brain to the inner ear, known as the vestibular nerve.
+It can cause several symptoms like hearing loss, tinnitus (ringing in the ear), unsteadiness, vertigo or dizziness, and facial weakness or numbness in some cases.
+Acoustic neuromas normally develop in only one ear, but in rare instances can occur in both ears.

-The treatment for acoustic neuroma depends on a number of factors, including the size and growth rate of your tumor and the severity of your hearing loss.
-If your acoustic neuroma is small, not growing, and asymptomatic, we may recommend monitoring it with imaging and hearing tests every six to 12 months.
-If the scans show the tumor is growing, surgical treatment or radiation therapy may be indicated.
+The decided-upon treatment depends on several factors, most importantly the size of the tumor and how quickly it is growing, but also the severity of your hearing loss.
+If the neuroma itself is small, asymptomatic, and doesn’t appear to be growing, our physicians may recommend monitoring it with hearing and imaging tests every 6 to 12 months.
+If the scans show that the tumor is indeed growing, surgical treatment or radiation therapy may be then conducted.

-The two most common surgical techniques we employ include translabyrinthine and retrosigmoid approaches:
+Two of the most common surgical procedures we may employ include translabyrinthine and retrosigmoid approaches:

-Translabyrinthine - In a translabyrinthine approach, surgery is performed through the inner ear.
-This approach provides a good view of the tumor, with less risk to the brain itself.
-The goal of this procedure is to remove the tumor and preserve future nerve damage.
-Hearing loss is inevitable after this procedure.
-For this reason, the translabyrinthine approach is often indicated in patients who have poor hearing or have large tumors.
+- Translabyrinthine – In this approach, the actual surgery is performed in the middle ear, which allows a more optimal view of the tumor, and less risk to the brain itself.
+The goal here is to remove the benign tumor and prevent nerve damage in the future.
+Unfortunately, some hearing loss is going to happen after this procedure.
+For this reason, the translabyrinthine method is only applied to patients who have poor hearing or who have developed large tumors.

-Retrosigmoid - In the retrosigmoid approach, surgery is performed through the skull behind the ear and retraction of a portion of the brain (the cerebellum) is required.
-The retrosigmoid approach is used when the tumor is located adjacent the brain stem and mostly outside the internal auditory canal.
-The retrosigmoid approach allows for preservation of hearing.
+- Retrosigmoid – In the retrosigmoid method, the surgical procedure is performed through the skull, behind the ear, and a retraction of a portion of the brain (the cerebellum) is required.
+This approach is employed when the tumor is located adjacent to the brain stem, yet outside the internal auditory canal.
+This allows for some preservation of the patient’s hearing.

-If you have been diagnosed with an acoustic neuroma and would like to discuss your treatment options with Dr. Marc Eisen, our hearing and balance expert, please call (860) 493-1950 or visit our patient portal to request an appointment.
+If you have received an acoustic neuroma diagnosis and would like to discuss your treatment options with our hearing and balance expert, Dr. Daniel Roberts, please call us (860) 493-1950 or visit our patient portal to request an appointment.